Forced marriage - advice

 If a parent has been the victim of forced marriage, this can increase the likelihood their child will be at risk from this crime.
 This also applies to children whose older sibling(s) have been the victim of forced marriage.

 The Royal Commission into Family Violence in Victoria recognised forced marriage as being a form of family violence and recommended it be included as an example of family violence (recommendation 156) in the Family Violence Protection Act 2008.
 Work is currently underway to implement this recommendation.
-Further information about family violence is available on the child protection manual.
+Further information about family violence is available on the Child Protection manual.

 If during the course of an investigation relating to forced marriage it becomes evident the young person is also at risk of sexual exploitation, consult the sexual exploitation practice leader as required and see sexual exploitation advice and missing advice where relevant.
+Update essential information categories and consider a review risk assessment as new information and evidence may change your risk assessment and decision-making.

 Although forced marriage is viewed by some as a religious custom, no mainstream faith condones its practice.
 This is a culturally sensitive issue, as it primarily affects members from cultural and linguistically diverse (CALD) backgrounds.
 In Australia communities that are most affected include migrants from: South and East Asia; Africa, India; Bangladesh; Niger; Pakistan; and Afghanistan.
 English is often the second language of affected children, which can impact on the victim’s ability to access support or written material.